scality/metalk8s/docs/operation/disaster_recovery/index.rst

 Disaster Recovery
 =================

-This chapter offers a series of recovery operations such as the backup and restoration of the MetalK8s bootstrap node.
+This section offers a series of recovery operations such as the backup and restoration of the MetalK8s bootstrap node.

 .. toctree::